Southern Wall: Construction

 The Southern Wall is 922 ft in length, and which the historian Josephus equates as being equal to the length of one furlong (Greek: stadion).
 Herod's southern extension of the Temple Mount is clearly visible from the east, standing on the Mount of Olives or to a visitor standing on top of the Temple mount as a slight change in the plane of the eastern wall, the so-called "Straight Joint."
 Herod's Royal Stoa stood atop this southern extension.
 The retaining wall is built of enormous blocks of Jerusalem stone, the face of each ashlar (block) is edged with a margin, the bossage is raised about 3/8" above the surrounding margins.
 The unmortared blocks are so finely fitted together that a knife blade cannot be inserted between the ashlars.

 An enormous flight of steps leads to the Southern Wall from the south.
 They were excavated after 1967 by archaeologist Benjamin Mazar and are the northernmost extension of the pilgrims road leading from the Pool of Siloam to the Temple Mount via the Double Gate and the Triple Gate.
 These are the steps that Jesus of Nazareth and other Jews of his era walked up to approach the Temple, especially on the great pilgrimage festivals of Passover, Shavuot and Sukkot.
 The stairs that lead to the double gate are intact and "well-preserved."
 The steps that lead to the triple gate were mostly destroyed.

 The risers are low, a mere 7 to 10 inches high, and each step is 12 to 35 inches deep, forcing the ascending pilgrims to walk with a stately, deliberate tread.
 The pilgrims entered the temple precincts through the double and triple gates still visible in the Southern Wall.
-Together, the double and triple gates are known as the Hulda Gates, after the prophetess Huldah.
+Together, the double and triple gates are known as the Huldah Gates, after the prophetess Huldah.